Bitcoin as a safe haven? More a speculative bet, market players say

 After major market-moving events over the last year, including U.S. President Donald Trump's threat last week to slap more Chinese imports with tariffs, bitcoin has jumped as stocks tumbled.

-Since Trump's threat on Thursday, bitcoin has soared 23% versus a 4.6% slump in the S&P 500.
+Since Trump's threat on Thursday, bitcoin <BTC=BTSP> has soared 23% versus a 4.6% slump in the S&P 500 <.SPX>.
 A week after the U.S. president tweeted in May that he would raise tariffs, bitcoin rose 41% against a 3.8% fall in U.S. stocks.

 And when worries on a hawkish U.S. Federal Reserve amid escalating trade tensions and weakening future corporate earnings growth upset markets in December, bitcoin added 18% against a 10% drop for stocks in a week.